ndefokou/mockoon-learn/README.md

 This component defines an interface for Producttype and fetches data from the /api/productsendpoint.
 The fetched data is then used to populate the product list.

 use curl<api link> to call the
-NB:make shure the CORS are configure correctly on your mockoon to avoid error
+**NB**:make shure the CORS are configure correctly on your mockoon to avoid error